publiclab/publiclab-archive/notes/shannon/12-13-2012/ideas-400-and-200-kickstarter-backers-how-they-will-use-spectrometer.md

 ---
-title: "Ideas from the $400 and $200 Kickstarter backers on how they will use the spectrometer"\ntagnames: 'spectrometer, fold-up-mini-spectrometer, desktop-spectrometer'
+title: "Ideas from the $400 and $200 Kickstarter backers on how they will use the spectrometer"

+tagnames: 'spectrometer, fold-up-mini-spectrometer, desktop-spectrometer'
 author: Shannon
 path: /notes/shannon/12-13-2012/ideas-400-and-200-kickstarter-backers-how-they-will-use-spectrometer.md
 nid: 5189